bridgecrewio/checkov/docs/5.Contribution/New-Check.md

     * Read about check's structure and functionality in the [Prerequisites](#prerequisites) section.
     * Identify the check's `type` and `provider`, as described [here](#check-structure).
     * If available, provide the IaC configuration documentation that relates to the check, as described [here](#review-iac-configuration-documentation).
-    * Provide an example Terraform configuration file, as described [here](#example-Terraform-configuration).
+    * Provide an example Terraform or CloudFormation configuration file, as described [here](#example-Terraform-configuration).
 2. Implementation
     * Implement the check as described in the [Implementation](#implementation) section.
 3. Testing